 They like to do Instagram stories, which is so good for them, because they used to be so shy.
 They wanted to demonstrate a cooking lesson.

 They showed everyone how we first pound the chicken, then dip it in pecorino romano, then egg and flour.
 (In our case we used a gluten free flour that we flavored with garlic powder and fresh parsley.)
-I used a recipe very similar to these parmesan lamb chops, which blew us away.
+You can use all-purpose flour if you want.

 We did each step on the insta-stories on instagram, frying and using an instant read thermometer.
 These boys are picky eaters, but they love the salty, tangy Pecorino Romano cheese.
 The cheese adds flavor to basic bland chicken breasts, and I thought they might just love these Italian Chicken cutlets.
 It wasn’t perfect video.
 It was real life.

 At the end of the video, they told everyone, that is what the Spinach Tiger lifestyle is all about “teaching your kids to cook.”
 They said “don’t worry if it gets messy; just get them in the kitchen.”

 They are nine years old.
 They nailed it.
 They get it.
 They’ve been cooking with me since before 2 years old.
 For them, it was “play” which turned into “attention” and “engagement.”
 They like being “part of the team,” or where the center of the energy is.
 I like it because it’s fun and I believe I’m setting them up for life.
 They have no idea we made gluten free chicken cutlets.
 You can use regular flour or breadcrumbs.

 You Can Make Italian Chicken Cutlets Gluten Free